linode/apl-core/.github/ISSUE_TEMPLATE/k8s_support.md

 - [ ] The `npm run validate-templates` is passing
 - [ ] The `npm run lint` is passing
-- [ ] The `full` testcase scanerio is passing with a new k8s version
+- [ ] The deployment of the `full` test case scenerio with a new k8s version is successful

 # Definition of done